This article features the most important kayak safety tips you need to know before climbing aboard your boat.

 Print this information out and give it to a loved one, along with the names and numbers of your kayaking partners for the trip.
 This is called a float plan, and it ensures that everyone has essential details for the trip.
 You may also want to create a plan of action for someone to begin a search for you if you are not back by a specific time.
 Make sure that you stick with the plan that you create.

 One of the main aspects that you will need to plan is the type of water that you and your kayaking buddies are able to tackle.
-Not everyone has the same skills when it comes to kayaking and paddling, so make sure to consider it.
-Let’s take a look.
+Not everyone has the same skills when it comes to kayaking and paddling, so make sure to consider this.

 As a beginner, you are going to want to stick with mostly flat water that is calm.
 This will give you the opportunity to get used to paddling and controlling the kayak without the force of the water making it more difficult.
 If you have never gone kayaking before, it is imperative that you go with another person so that you are not alone on the water if the kayak capsizes.